sishtiaq/RSE16/writeup.md

 In his keynote talk, Matthew Johnson had talked about the spectrum of an RSE: from SDE/dev/IT all the way to Researcher.
 This is a good concept, with both positive and negative implications.
-Many people said that they enjoyed the dual aspects of Software Enginerring and domain expertise.
+Many people said that they enjoyed the dual aspects of Software Engineering and domain expertise.
 They produce something that is used again and again: the obvious analogy is to a successful paper cited many times.
 On the other hand, there is no recognition by journals of this work; quite a